-- .1 Install cables, conduits, and fittings to be embedded or plastered over, neatly and close to building structure so furring can be kept to minimum. - .2 All wiring is to be concealed unless noted otherwise.
-Where this is not possible due to existing construction, metal surface mounted raceways are to be used. - .3 Where conduits cross building expansion joints, provide conduit expansion joints with telescoping sleeve and insulated bushings. - .4 Any conduit which is installed under the ground floor slab and penetrates the ground floor slab must be sealed.
+- .1 Install cables, conduits, and fittings to be embedded or plastered over, neatly and close to building structure so furring can be kept to minimum. - .2 Any conduit which is to be installed under the ground floor slab and penetrates the ground floor slab must be sealed.
 Use appropriate bedding material for conduits.